 Everything you hear about Wall Street isn’t true –- but most of it is.
 I’ve found that the higher up you go in management, the more detached and greedy “the machine” becomes.
 In fact, I’m astounded by the depths to which some firms go to enrich themselves at the expense of investors.
 Having said that, I must say that I’m not sure this attitude is any different from other industries.

 Since I spent very little time working in corporate America I don’t know this for sure, but my guess is that all large corporations encourage political jockeying and self-serving behavior.
 Wall Street is no different.
-Take the index annuity product as an example.

 When these babies were first introduced, they were some of the best investments I’d ever seen.
 They allowed investors to participate in growth when the market was good and protected investors from declining markets.
 But over time, the fat cats got wise.
 They realized that they could play with the way those indexes were calculated and thereby keep more profit for themselves at the expense of investors.
 Now, index annuities are terrible investments.
 This is just one of many examples.